 If you do not want to receive payment from the Settlement and retain your right to participate in other lawsuits against Bank of America for the same legal issues in this case, then you must take steps to request exclusion from the Settlement.
 Sometimes this action is referred to as “opting-out” of the Settlement Class.

 No, you cannot.
-Unless you request exclusion from the Settlement, you give up the right to sue Bank of America for the claims that this Settlement resolves.
-You must exclude yourself from the Settlement Class in order to try to maintain your own lawsuit.Top
+Unless you requested exclusion from the Settlement, you give up the right to sue Bank of America for the claims that this Settlement resolves.
+You must have excluded yourself from the Settlement Class in order to try to maintain your own lawsuit.Top

-No, you will not receive a payment if you request exclusion from the Settlement.Top
+No, you will not receive a payment if you requested exclusion from the Settlement.Top

 The Court has appointed a number of lawyers to represent all Settlement Class Members as “Lawyers for the Plaintiffs” or “Settlement Class Counsel.”
 They include: